microsoft/PowerPlatformConnectors/certified-connectors/Tribal/README.md

 - `Delete an entity`: Deletes an entity within a Tribal Edge module

 - `Delete a child entity`: Deletes an entity which is a child of another entity within a Tribal Edge module

+## Known Issues and Limitations

+- Currently limited for use within the admissions service

+## Deployment instructions

+Please use [these instructions](https://docs.microsoft.com/en-us/connectors/custom-connectors/paconn-cli) to deploy this connector as custom connector in Microsoft Power Automate and Power Apps